OathPros/COMP3/source/patterns/containers/windows.rst

 ------------------

 * Windows should follow the standard Ctrl+W keyboard shortcut to close.
 Additionally, modal windows should close on Esc.
-* Applications which restore a particular view or content item when they are restarted should also restore their previous window size.
+* Apps which restore a particular view or content item when they are restarted should also restore their previous window size.

 Additional guidance on window sizing can be found in the :doc:`scaling and adaptiveness guidelines </guidelines/adaptive>`.